PLUkraine/raycasting-demo/README.md

 3. Create a project in the IDE of your choise (ex. __XCode__ or __Visual Studio__) and add all files from *src/* directory.
 4. Link library and include *include* directory from this repository
-5. Compile the program and put contents of the __resources__ directory near executable.
+5. Compile the program and put __resources__ directory near executable.
 Or they should be put in the working directory of your IDE.
 6. Run the program and have fun :)

 * Note for Windows users - link opengl32.lib library as well